DjangoGirls/tutorial/starting_django_project/README.md

     (blog) ~/mysite python manage.py runserver

-Now all you need to do is checking if your website is running :).
+Now all you need to do is to check if your website is running :).
 Open your browser (Firefox, Chrome, Safari, Internet Explorer or whatever you use) and type the address:

     http://localhost:8000/

 Congratulations!
-You created your first website and run it using web server!
+You've just created your first website and run it using a web server!
 Isn't it awesome?

 ![It worked!](images/it_worked.png)

-Ready for next steps?
-It's time to create a content!
+Ready for the next steps?
+It's time to create some content!